WELCOME & REGISTRATION

 WEATHERING THE STORM: NAVIGATING WASTEWATER INFRASTRUCTURE DELIVERY IN AMP8

-• Prioritising wastewater investment and ensuring sector growth keeps up with inflation
+• Balancing wastewater and clean water investment and ensuring treatment capacity keeps up with economic growth.

 • Managing public pressures and expectations across AMP8 and AMP9